SAP-samples/btp-kyma-identity-management/documentation/propagate-identity/set-trust-between-btp-and-s4-via-ias/README.md

-# Set Trust Between SAP BTP and SAP S/4HANA Cloud Tenant Using Identity Authentication Service
+# Set Trust Between SAP BTP and SAP S/4HANA Tenant Using Identity Authentication Service

 To implement principal propagation, we need to establish a trust between the subaccount in SAP BTP and the SAP S/4HANA Cloud tenant.
 For this purpose, we use the Identity Authentication service to act as the component in the middle.
 So we have a two-step approach:
 1. Setting the trust between the subaccount in SAP BTP and the Identity Authentication service.